 Professor McHugh received a BS in Music Education from SUNY Fredonia and an MA in Composition from CUNY Queens.
-While at Fredonia, he won 1st.
-Place in the MENC composition contest two years in a row.
+While at Fredonia, he won first place in the MENC composition contest two years in a row.
 After graduating from Fredonia he studied composition with Jacob Druckman, head of the composition department at Yale.
 Before beginning graduate school he was drafted and served two years in the US Army.
 As a graduate student he studied with George Perle, Henry Weinberg and Leo Kraft.
 While in graduate school he composed a concerto in three-movements for tuba and orchestra for the Louisville Symphony.

 McHugh first ventured into the entertainment industry composing TV and radio commercials, penning such well-known jingles as Burger King, Schaeffer Beer, Coppertone, Mr. Coffee, US Steel, Maxwell House Coffee, Chevy Trucks, Finnair, CIE Perfume, and many more, and worked as an arranger/orchestrator/conductor for dozens of McDonald jingles, State Farm Insurance, and conceived and arranged the ABC World News music which has run for thirty-three years.

 He began writing songs, performing in clubs in NYC and on college campuses in Kentucky and Tennessee in the 70s.
-During this period, he recorded an album of original songs produced by Bob Ezrin, of Pink Floyd’s, The Wall, fame.
-He also began composing music for theater, scoring a number of productions including Maggie and the Blue Hotel, Merton of the Movies, Naomi Court, Charlemagne, Dracula, Yerma, directed by Gerald Freedman, The Miracle Worker, The First Day of Us, Estelle and Angelo, with book, music and lyrics by McHugh, Bamboo, the follow-up musical to Ken Harper’s, The Wiz, and most recently, My Mother The Fish, a dark comedy.
-One of the songs from Bamboo was performed on Roberta Flack’s Blue Lights In the Basement album, earning him a Gold Record.
-While living in NYC he continued to write concert music, completing an orchestral piece for the Louisville Youth Symphony, An Overture for Immigrants, Sojourners, and Settlers, performed in 1976.
+During this period, he recorded an album of original songs produced by Bob Ezrin, of Pink Floyd’s The Wall fame.
+He also began composing music for theater, scoring a number of productions including Maggie and the Blue Hotel, Merton of the Movies, Naomi Court, Charlemagne, Dracula, Yerma, directed by Gerald Freedman, The Miracle Worker, The First Day of Us, Estelle and Angelo, with book, music and lyrics by McHugh, Bamboo, the follow-up musical to Ken Harper’s The Wiz, and most recently, My Mother the Fish, a dark comedy.
+One of the songs from Bamboo was performed on Roberta Flack’s Blue Lights in the Basement album, earning him a Gold Record.
+While living in NYC he continued to write concert music, completing an orchestral piece for the Louisville Youth Symphony, “An Overture for Immigrants, Sojourners, and Settlers,” performed in 1976.

 In 1995 he left Los Angeles to create and head the MFA Film Scoring Program at the University of North Carolina School of the Arts.
-He taught there sixteen years before coming to Columbia College to head the MFA Film Scoring Program.
-While at UNCSA he composed numerous works for modern dance, published two essays on aesthetics, had a sonata for alto flute and cello performed by faculty, was commissioned to compose a twenty-minute piece for orchestra and chorus in celebration of the new millennium, entitled, Prelude and Overture to the Third Millennium, which was premiered at a concert for the 100th.
-Anniversary of the Arts Council of America, written two plays, one of which, Estelle and Angelo, was staged at UNCSA in 1997.
+He taught there sixteen years before coming to Columbia College to head the MFA Music Composition for the Screen program.
+While at UNCSA he composed numerous works for modern dance, published two essays on aesthetics, had a sonata for alto flute and cello performed by faculty, was commissioned to compose a twenty-minute piece for orchestra and chorus in celebration of the new millennium, entitled “Prelude and Overture to the Third Millennium”, premiered at a concert for the 100th Anniversary of the Arts Council of America, wrote two plays, one of which, Estelle and Angelo, was staged at UNCSA in 1997.

 Gary Chang has been scoring films since 1984, and has over 100 film music projects, including nineteen feature films to his credit.
 Named by Variety Magazine as one of “The 50 Composer Champs of the 90’s,” Chang has led a long and varied career.
-In the early 1980’s, Chang worked as a studio musician with artists such as Robbie Robertson, Al Jarreau.
-Weather Report, and Herbie Hancock.
-He has also worked with film composers and on projects that include Henry Mancini (Breakfast at Tiffany’s, The Pink Panther); Patrick Williams (Mary Tyler Moore, That Old Feeling); and Giorgio Moroder, (Midnight Express, American Gigolo, and Flashdance).
+In the early 1980’s, Chang worked as a studio musician with artists such as Robbie Robertson, Al Jarreau, Weather Report, and Herbie Hancock.
+He has also worked with film composers and on projects that include Henry Mancini (Breakfast at Tiffany’s, The Pink Panther); Patrick Williams (Mary Tyler Moore, That Old Feeling); and Giorgio Moroder (Midnight Express, American Gigolo, and Flashdance).

 He has scored films for numerous directors including John Frankenheimer (The Island of Dr. Moreau, Andersonville, 52 Pickup); Andrew Davis (Under Seige); Jonathan Demme (Miami Blues); John Hughes (The Breakfast Club); and Jan Egleson (A Shock to the System with Michael Caine).
-His work also encompasses television, including multiple collaborations with Stephen King and John Frankenheimer on projects such as:Kingdom Hospital (Dramatic series for ABC), Rose Red and Storm of the Century (Emmy Award-winning six-hour mini-series for ABC), Against the Wall and The Burning Season (Emmy Award-winning cable features directed by John Frankenheimer for HBO), George Wallace and Andersonville, (Emmy Award-winning cable miniseries, directed by John Frankenheimer for TNT) and The Crossing (Award winning cable feature for A&E).
+His work also encompasses television, including multiple collaborations with Stephen King and John Frankenheimer on projects such as Kingdom Hospital (dramatic series for ABC), Rose Red and Storm of the Century (Emmy Award-winning six-hour mini-series for ABC), Against the Wall and The Burning Season (Emmy Award-winning cable features directed by John Frankenheimer for HBO), George Wallace and Andersonville (Emmy Award-winning cable miniseries, directed by John Frankenheimer for TNT) and The Crossing (award-winning cable feature for A&E).

-As a guest lecturer in film music and music technology, Chang has been a Visiting Artist at many prestigious institutions, including: The American Film Institute, University of Southern California, California Institute of the Arts, Oberlin Conservatory, Carnegie Mellon University, University of California San Diego, and the Berklee College of Music.
+As a guest lecturer in film music and music technology, Chang has been a visiting artist at many prestigious institutions, including The American Film Institute, University of Southern California, California Institute of the Arts, Oberlin Conservatory, Carnegie Mellon University, University of California San Diego, and the Berklee College of Music.

 Chang was born in Minneapolis and grew up in Pittsburgh, PA.
 He attended Carnegie-Mellon University, receiving his BFA in music composition, and California Institute of Arts, where he earned his MFA and studied with Mel Powell and Morton Subotnick (Silver Apples of the Moon, The Wild Bull).